 CTR (Link Click-Through Rate)

-There are a few different types of click-through rates.
+Within your key performance indicators are a few different types of click-through rates.
 Link Clicks are any clicks on ads that lead to destinations on or off Facebook.

 Pro Tip: Compare your link clicks to landing page views to see how often people reached your landing page from your ad.
 If there is a big drop off it may indicate that your landing page has a slow load time.